mhatzitaskos/TurnBasedSkeleton/README.md

 This project aims to create a skeleton for any turn based game using GameCenter.
 As GameCenter seems to lack in documentation and tutorials, especially as far as turn based gaming is concerned, I decided to create this project to help others who might want to integrate GameCenter to their projects.
+This project (as-is) supports two player games.
+This could easily change with minimal alterations of the code.

 This project uses a custom UI to:<br>